THE AI Programming Language

 Meta programming and declarative programming combined makes it arguably the programming language for AI

 On the software development process itself, it has also proven to be sometimes up to 1,000 times faster on Time2Market, due to its combination of meta programming and its AI code generator capabilities.
+The screenshot shows its dashboard, where you can use natural language to create AI agents, APIs, databases, and entire full stack apps for that matter.

 In fact, Hyperlambda sometimes also outperforms raw C#, even though it's implemented in C#.
 Hyperlambda is for example roughly 5% faster than raw C# combined with Entity Framework.